citp/privacy-policy-historical/t/tr/tra/translatorsbase.com.md

-> *The following text is extracted and transformed from the translatorsbase.com privacy policy that was archived on 2016-03-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160321065347id_/http%3A//www.translatorsbase.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the translatorsbase.com privacy policy that was archived on 2016-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161206165430id_/http%3A//www.translatorsbase.com/privacy.aspx) for the most accurate reproduction.*

 # Privacy Policy

 Translatorsbase wants to demonstrate its commitment to your privacy and has displayed its privacy statement for your review:

-  1. What personally identifiable information of yours or third party personally identification is collected from you through the web site
-  2. The organization collecting the information
-  3. How the information is used
-  4. With whom the information may be shared
-  5. What choices are available to you regarding collection, use and distribution of the information?
-  6. The kind of security procedures that are in place to protect the loss, misuse or alteration of information under (Name of the Company) control
-  7. How you can correct any inaccuracies in the information.

 If you have any concerns regarding this statement, you should contact Translatorsbase's privacy administrator by email at service@Translatorsbase.com